cspray/annotated-container/README.md

 [Attributes](https://www.php.net/manual/en/language.attributes.php).
 Aims to provide functionality that enables configuring all Injector options through Attributes.

 This is a new library still in active development!
-Many features are planned for the future... please check out the Roadmap for what has been accomplished and what's coming.
-Additionally, only the most basic use cases have been tested.
-It is not recommended using this library in production at this time.
-We're aiming to be production ready soon though!
+You should check out 2 things before you start using this library; the "KNOWN_ISSUES.md" file, and the "ROADMAP" in this README.
+While developing this library several known logical errors or resolution conflicts became known.
+Those issues are expected to be fixed in future versions, while the API is stabilizing however it is possible that you could run into these problems that could result in weird or unexpected behavior.
+When logical problems become known that we are planning on fixing, we'll update the "KNOWN_ISSUES.md" file.

+Though this library is not yet production ready we're working hard to make it so!
+Please check back regularly for updates!

 ## Installation